NEUROTIC-Agency/Opus/README.md

 - [x] Implement basic scaffolding and data validation
 - [x] Prepare seeds with Faker
 - [x] Implement multitenancy and subdomain data separation with ActsAsTenant
+- [x] Create general index with all available resources scoped by subdomain to easily manipulate data and test actions
+- [ ] Scope routes for each Devise user and restrict their access.
+  - Logged Admins can CRUD everything
+  - Logged Recruiters can CRUD their profile, Jobs, Notes, Tickets, RU job_applications, R candidates, RUD their company
+  - Logged Candidates can CRUD their profile, CRU job_applications, R jobs
+  - Unlogged users get access to nothing except marketing pages and Jobs
+  - rootpath (http://localhost:3000/) should serve no company related resource unless Admin is logged in
+- [ ] Add ActsAsParanoid gem
 - [ ] Deploy to Heroku to make sure multitenancy and subdomains work in the production environment
 - [ ] Add Categories and Subcategories for Companies (not sure how we'll use them)
-- [ ] Scope resources for each Devise user and restrict their access
-- [ ] Create CRUD actions for Devise models
+- [ ] Update Devise views with missing params
 - [ ] Create basic Navbar to facilitate navigation
-- [ ] Create signup form to generate new leads
+- [ ] Create signup form to generate new leads (it should automatically create a new Company on a free plan with a main Recruiter admin)
-- [ ] Set action scopes for each user
+- [ ] Set action resctrictions for the other Recruiters (maybe with Rollify) for
 - [ ] Create admin pannel for Admins (using gem or coding it)
 - [ ] Implement testing
 - [ ] Implement search on all resources